google/go-tpm-tools/README.md

     with this tool allows users to address this problem with out rebooting their machine.
   - `get_key`: a command line tool for querying TPM2 public keys.
-This tool can use either the default key template or a template in NVRAM to retrive PEM formatted public keys specific to a user's TPM.
+This tool can use either the default key template or a template in NVRAM to retrieve PEM formatted public keys specific to a user's TPM.

 ## Legal